Rashidi Shedu set date for return to the touchline after a successful surgery | Goal.com

 Shedu, who also went through a heart operation, target a return to the top flight, though he never ruled out a chance at the National Super League.

-“So far, every team has a coach, but if find a chance in the premier league of NSL…any team that will approach me when am fully fit, then we can talk.”
+“So far, every team has a coach, but if find a chance in the premier league or NSL…any team that will approach me when am fully fit, then we can talk.”

 Currently, Shedu is involved with the Star Soccer Academy where he’s the Technical Director.